tyz-sd/Parenting-children-in-the-age-of-screens/dashboard/python_server/README.md

 #### result.csv
 This is the result after calculations in the `model_predictor` and is returned within the `prediction_How_is_curret_days_parenting()` and `prediction_Harm_vs_benifits` predictor functions.

+#### model_predictor
+This directory contains the files and folders used to generate and run our model.
+See the directory for more information.